What Is a Dental Prosthesis? A Modern Guide

 A new smile is about more than just function; it’s about confidence.
 Dental prostheses can help patients feel better about their appearance by replacing missing teeth or improving the look of damaged ones.
 During your consultation, it's important to discuss their aesthetic expectations.
 What do they envision for their new smile?
 Modern digital design allows for incredible customization, from tooth shade and shape to natural-looking gum contours.
 Using digital workflows, you can even show patients a preview of their final smile before the prosthesis is ever made.
 This collaborative approach ensures the final result not only looks beautiful and natural but also reflects the patient's personal vision for their smile.

-Considering Cost and Insurance
+Talking to Patients About Cost and Insurance

 For most patients, the financial investment is a significant part of the decision-making process.
 The cost of dental prostheses can vary widely, with traditional dentures often being the most affordable upfront, while solutions involving dental implants carry a higher initial cost.
 It's helpful to frame this conversation around long-term value.
 A more durable, precisely-fitted prosthesis may require fewer adjustments and last longer, making it more cost-effective over time.
 Discussing insurance benefits and third-party financing options can also make a preferred treatment plan more accessible.
 With digital solutions, the ability to store a patient's file for a quick and affordable replacement offers an added layer of financial security.